PSP Service Packages - Q&As

 Casework activities are funded through the case plan goal and baseline packages.
 This includes completion of urinalysis and any other assessments including where a section 90 application is filed by a parent or other person.
 Where these tasks are considered onerous and above routine requirements, especially if ordered by the Court, and where the FSP has paid a realistic contribution towards meeting this requirement from the baseline package, DCJ will consider an application for complex needs payment to meet the requirement.

 If the court grants leave for a section 90 application it may be appropriate to consider updating the case plan goal to trigger the restoration case plan goal package, especially in the case where the existing case plan goal is long term care.

-Who pays for costs associated with subpoenas issued by FACS during court proceedings?
+Who pays for costs associated with subpoenas issued by DCJ during court proceedings?

-FACS may issue subpoenas during the course of any court proceedings.
-FACS practitioners issue these subpoenas on behalf of the Secretary, as the agency exercising parental responsibility for children in OOHC.
-Costs including invoices received for the preparation of material that has been subpoenaed by the Secretary, will be covered by FACS.
+DCJ may issue subpoenas during the course of any court proceedings.
+DCJ practitioners issue these subpoenas on behalf of the Secretary, as the agency exercising parental responsibility for children in OOHC.
+Costs including invoices received for the preparation of material that has been subpoenaed by the Secretary, will be covered by DCJ.

-If FACS were to issue a subpoena to a Funded Service Provider (FSP) or FSP employee, the FSP is responsible for meeting the costs of complying with the subpoena.
+If DCJ were to issue a subpoena to a Funded Service Provider (FSP) or FSP employee, the FSP is responsible for meeting the costs of complying with the subpoena.